raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="ballot-style">Ballot Style</h3>

 A designation that represents the set of contests on the ballot, the language and in the case of a hand-marked paper ballot, the order voting targets.
 The contests on the ballot are determined by the voter's address and party affiliation, in the case of partisan elections where ballots differ by party.
 There may be 100s or 1000s of styles in any given election in a single jurisdiction.
-The method for designating style is one of the most complex aspects of a ballot image audit, because there are many variations that are up to election districts, while, which we call the is
+The method for designating style is one of the most complex aspects of a ballot image audit, because there are many variations that are up to election districts.

 To deal with these many variations, AuditEngine has a number of additional terms: